 Here's how I populate the SCAN charts:

-INTENSITY: The y-axis is a measure of the aggregated, average strengths of the forecasts being made.
+IMPACT: The y-axis is a measure of the aggregated, average strengths of the forecasts being made.

-TIPPING POINT: The x-axis is a measure of how quickly the aggregated, average forecasts will likely arrive and before the public will accept them as the existing paradigm.
+TIMESCALE: The x-axis is a measure of how quickly the aggregated, average forecasts will likely arrive and before the public will accept them as the existing paradigm.

 Bottom left of the background banding is a close in and strong signal and top right is a further out and weak signal positioning.
 The banding gives an approximation of who or what is looking further in and further out.
 Shaping Tomorrow looks across all these bands to present a comprehensive view of future issues.